matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 1. Split the `query` into items separated by `&` character; several subsequent `&` characters delimit empty items, ignored by this algorithm.

    a.
-If `query` contains one or more items starting with `via=` - treat
+If `query` contains one or more items starting with `via=`: for each item, treat
-      the rest of each this item after `via=` as a percent-encoded homeserver name to be used in
+      the rest of the string as a percent-encoded homeserver name to be used in [routing](https://matrix.org/docs/spec/appendices#routing).
-      [routing](https://matrix.org/docs/spec/appendices#routing).

    b.
-If `query` contains one or more items starting with `action=` - treat
+If `query` contains one or more items starting with `action=`: treat
       _the last_ such item as an instruction for joining or opening a direct chat, as per this proposal.